 LAS VEGAS — In an offseason unlike the league has ever seen, all-stars and top-tier free agents continued to take their talents to the Western Conference, adding even more landmines to an already treacherous road towards the NBA finals.

 Jimmy Butler moved from Chicago to Minnesota to team up with Karl-Anthony Towns, Andrew Wiggins and a playoff-worthy rotation.
-Paul George is now in Oklahoma City, and the versatile two-way wing with reigning NBA most valuable player Russell Westbrook has the makings of one of the best one-two punches in basketball.
+Paul George is now in Oklahoma City, and the versatile two-way wing paired with reigning NBA most valuable player Russell Westbrook has the makings of one of the best one-two punches in basketball.
 Chris Paul is still in the West, but now teams up with James Harden in Houston, pushing the Rockets up a rung or two closer to the Warriors’ pedestal.

 Instead of buying time with young players or searching for that “generational” talent through the draft and trying to build for a day when the Warriors don’t rule “The Show,” (a term SI’s Ben Golliver coined for the Western Conference this upcoming season), front offices are beefing up their rosters and ensuring their organizations keep trending upward – even though roads to the second-round of the West playoffs look grim.